 - SELECTION OF WINNERS AND PRIZE

-- Up to three (3) finalist teams will be selected from among the entries received by the entry deadline by a panel of Brock University faculty and/or staff based on the merits of the submissions on criteria such as creativity, feasibility, and excellence.
+- Selection of finalists: Up to three (3) teams will be selected as finalists (“Finalists”) from among the entries received by the entry deadline by a panel of Brock University faculty and/or staff based on the merits of the submissions on criteria such as creativity, feasibility, and excellence.
 Finalists will be notified by email by 8 pm, Friday, October 23, 2020.
 Brock University may approve changes to the Finalists before the presentation of pitches due to the non-responsiveness of a team member or Finalist or exceptional or unforeseen circumstances, such as medical or compassionate grounds for the unavailability of a registered team member.

-- There are (4) prizes eligible to be won, consisting of
+- Prizes: There are (4) prizes eligible to be won, consisting of

 - a.
 One (1) first place prize of $2,000